 Check if Woof is loaded in Claude Desktop

 Before searching and browsing photos, you need to point Woof to your photo library.
-This is done by creating a backend, which consists of a nickname and the path to your photo library on your local drive.
+This is done by creating a library, which consists of a nickname and the path to your photo library on your local drive.

-Define a Woof backend in Claude Desktop
+Define a Woof library in Claude Desktop

 Supported drive types are: